vybdt/ONLINE-HOTEL-SEARCH-WEBSITE/README.md

 # Project Structure
 This repository is organized as follows:

-•	**Data:** The original dataset used for the analysis.
+•	**marketplace_data_2019.csv:** The original dataset used for the analysis.

+•	**Edited Data.csv:** The edited dataset used for the analysis.

+•	**summary.csv** The summary table for the advertisers used to import into Power BI.

-•	**Notebooks:** Jupyter Notebooks containing data cleaning, exploratory analysis, visualizations, and business insights.
+•	**Exploratory_Data.ipynb:** Google Colaboratory containing data cleaning, exploratory analysis, visualizations.

+•	**Power BI** The data visualizations in Power BI.

-•	**Reports:** Summary reports and presentations based on the analysis.
+•	**Report.pdf:** Summary reports and presentations based on the analysis.

 # Key Insights
 Through this project, I've identified several key business insights, including: